unknownskl/homebridge-smartglass/README.md

         ports:
         - 5557:5557

+Install the plugin:

+    npm install -g homebridge-smartglass

-Add in your config the Accessory:
+Add the Accessory in your Homebridge config:

     "accessories": [
         {